Tropidonophis doriae

-Tropidonophis doriae, commonly known as the barred keelback, is a species of snake belonging to the family Colubridae.
+Tropidonophis doriae, commonly known as the barred keelback, is a species of snake in the subfamily Natricinae of the family Colubridae.
 The species is native to New Guinea and some nearby islands.

 Etymology

 The specific name, doriae, commemorates Italian naturalist Giacomo Doria.

 Geographic range

-T. doriae can be found in the Aru Islands (Maluku province, Indonesia) and in New Guinea (Papua New Guinea and West Papua).
+Tropidonophis doriae can be found in the Aru Islands (Maluku province, Indonesia) and in New Guinea (Papua New Guinea and West Papua).

 Habitat

-The preferred natural habitat of T. doriae is forest near streams, at altitudes from sea level to 1,545 m.
+The preferred natural habitat of Tropidonophis doriae is forest near streams, at altitudes from sea level to 1,545 m.

 Diet

-T. doriae preys upon frogs, including their eggs and tadpoles, and on fishes.
+Tropidonophis doriae preys upon frogs, including their eggs and tadpoles, and on fishes.

 Reproduction

-T. doriae is oviparous.
+Tropidonophis doriae is oviparous.
 Clutch size is 2–8 eggs.